 In this respect, encryption can be regarded as a pseudonymisation technique.
-It is a security practice designed to safeguard personal data.
+It is a security measure designed to protect personal data.

 You should not underestimate the importance of good key management - make sure that you keep the keys secret in order for encryption to be effective.

 Encryption can take many different forms.
 Whilst it is not the intention to review each of these in turn, it is important to recognise when and where encryption can provide protection to certain types of data processing activities.
 Later in this guidance, we outline a number of scenarios where encryption may be beneficial to you.

 Encryption is also governed by laws and regulations, which may differ by country.
 For example, in the UK you may be required to provide access to an encryption key in the event you receive a court order to do so.

 Finally, not all processing activities can be completely protected from end to end using encryption.
 This is because in general information needs to exist in a plaintext form whilst being ‘actively processed’.
 For example, data contained within a spreadsheet can be stored in an encrypted format but in order for the spreadsheet software to open it and the user to analyse it, that data must first be decrypted.
 The same is true for information sent over the internet – it can be encrypted whilst it is in transit but must be decrypted in order for the recipient to read the information.